JaromirProchazka/Exam-repository-analysis/ANALYSIS_quality_requirement_scenarios/availability-Mikkel.md

-# Availability for Credit Assignment
+# Availability scenario for Credit Assignment

 ## Scenario
 - **Source of Stimulus**: Teacher.